POSTS The best red wines for Spring

 Limniona

 Okay, it’s not a secret anymore that Limniona makes juicy and fruity reds, with crisp acidity and fine tannins!
 Many winelovers compare it to Pinot Noir but I think Limniona has its own story to tell.
-Either in fresh or in aged versions, Limniona gives elegant and delicious wines that can accompany even fish!
-My favorites are Limniona Domaine Karanika but also the super juicy Limniona Oenops Wines.
+Either in fresh or in aged versions, Limniona gives elegant and delicious wines that can accompany almost everything!
+My favorites are Edenia Luna by Tsililis Terres, but also the super juicy Limniona Oenops Wines.

 Pinot Noir